Atlantic Treaty Association: Mission

 The Atlantic Treaty Association's stated mission is to support the values set forth in the North Atlantic Treaty: freedom, liberty, peace, security, and the rule of law.
 As such, the ATA aims to serve as a forum for debate in which member associations can realize common interests and democratic goals.

 The youth branch of the ATA, the Youth Atlantic Treaty Association (YATA) was created in 1996.
 YATA seeks to educate and promote debate among youth in order to create responsible future political leaders who have an understanding of the values set forth in the North Atlantic Treaty.

 Structure

-The ATA is composed of three main bodies: the Assembly, the Bureau, and the Council.
+The statutory bodies governing the ATA are the Assembly and the Board.

 The Assembly

-The Assembly is the top decision-making body of the ATA and is composed of delegates from Member, Associate Member, and Observer Member associations.
-With the exception of Observer Members, each delegate has one vote, and resolutions are passed by a simple majority.
-In addition to the delegates, members of the press and academic community, government and military officials, and international observers may attend the General Assembly meetings, which are held once a year.
+The Assembly stands as the paramount decision-making body within the ATA.
+It comprises delegates from Member, Associate Member, and Observer Member associations.
+Each Member and Associate Member, except Observer Members, holds one voting right.

-The Bureau

-The Bureau includes the president, vice presidents, secretary general, treasurer, YATA president and the legal adviser.
-Members of the Bureau assist in carrying out the decisions of the Council and the Assembly and aid in policy matters.

-The Council
+The Board

-The Council comprises Bureau members plus up to three delegates from each of the ATA Member, Associate Member and Observer Member associations.
-The ATA allows the Council to take action on its behalf, with the recommendation of the Bureau and the approval of the Assembly.
-The Council holds two meetings a year: one at NATO Headquarters and one in a host country.
+The Board, consisting of the President, ten elected Directors, and the ex officio ATA President, plays a crucial role in ATA governance.
+The ATA President participates specifically in matters concerning youth activities during Board meetings.
+The ATA President may also extend invitations to individuals to assist in the Board's work.